harleypig/dotvim/docs/hashicorp.md

 - **Terraform**: Provides infrastructure as code to define and provision data center infrastructure.
 - **Packer**: Enables the creation of machine and container images for multiple platforms from a single source configuration.

-These packages are used for linting, formatting, and potentially fixing infrastructure as code files.

 ### Plugins and Extensions Used

 XXX: TBD